kamenPB/Green-Credentials/manual.md

 1.5 Ideas of comments could be included below the comments section.
 However, they are not affecting overall presentation.

 1.6 No formatting in the cells affects the presentation, so it is not suggested.
 All formatting is done internally in the code.

+1.7 Filename should not be changed.
+Format should be kept .xlsx, that is, save the file using Excel version 2007 or later.

 2. Changes of year